lucijaveljacic/Covid-19-in-media/README.md

 ### Script __UPZ_PK2.2.py__

 The last script of the second phase of the project refers to the analysis of the language discourse used on the portal.
-It analyzes the terms used in Covid-related articles.
+It analyses the terms used in Covid-related articles.

 The script reads the text of the Covid-related articles from the file __korona_podaci.csv__ and saves it to a separate file __analysis.csv__.
 Additionally, it creates a .txt file __all_words.txt__ containing all the words from all those texts, but without any special signs.

-In order to properly analyze the language discourse, it is necessary to exclude stopwords, words that do not add much meaning to a sentence.
+In order to properly analyse the language discourse, it is necessary to exclude stopwords, words that do not add much meaning to a sentence.
 They are contained in the file __stopwords.txt__.
 The script goes through all the words in __all_words.txt__, checks if they appear in the file containing stopwords, and in case they do not, it saves them to a file __words.txt__ - a file free of stopwords.
 After excluding stopwords, the script counts how many times each word appears.

-To analyze the language of the articles during different months, the date and text of each article are fetched from __korona_podaci.csv__.
+To analyse the language of the articles during different months, the date and text of each article are fetched from __korona_podaci.csv__.
 The texts from the same months are then merged and saved to a separate file __Text_po_mjesecima.csv__.

 Lastly, function __monthly_words__ is created in order to do the analysis by month.
-The function, when called for each month, creates a .txt file with the name of the month, a .png file showing the 25 most used words during that month and also prints a table containing those 25 words and the number of times they appear in texts during the given month.
+The function, when called for each month, creates a .txt file with the name of the month, a .png file showing the WorldCloud with the 25 most used words during that month and also prints a table containing those 25 words, and the number of times they appear in texts during the given month.

-There is no analysis for January, since only Covid-related articles are analyzed, and there were none during January.
+There is no analysis for January, since only Covid-related articles are analysed, and there were none during January.

 __February__